 - 2020 Mac mini

 Next, ensure you are running macOS Monterey or later.
 Navigate to system updates and check for any available updates.
-Or, Navigate to the Mac store, and search for macOS Monterey.
+Alternatively, Navigate to the Mac store and search for macOS Monterey.

 - On your iPhone, pull down the control center

 - A list of compatible devices will appear.
 Tap to connect to the device.

 - You can also use AirPlay within supported apps such as Apple Music.